haripriya120603/haripriya120603/README.md

 </br>

-- 👀 I’m interested in c,python, java
+- 👀 I’m interested in c, python, and Java
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on projects
 </br>